nodemailer/wildduck/README.md

 - **AUTHENTICATE PLAIN** and **SASL-IR**
 - **APPENDLIMIT** (RFC7889) – maximum global allowed message size is advertised in CAPABILITY listing
 - **UTF8=ACCEPT** (RFC6855) – this also means that Wild Duck natively supports unicode email usernames.
 For example <андрис@уайлддак.орг> is a valid email address that is hosted by a test instance of Wild Duck
 - **QUOTA** (RFC2087) – Quota size is global for an account, using a single quota root.
 Be aware that quota size does not mean actual byte storage in disk, it is calculated as the sum of the rfc822 sources of stored messages.
-Actual disk usage is larger as there's a lot of database overhead per every message.
+Actual disk usage is larger as there are database overhead per every message.

 ## FAQ